lettuce-interview-repo/CIELOpy/README.md

 # CIELOpy
-cielo-py CIELO Python Challenge  REST client that can GET and POST from JSONPlaceholder
+CIELO Python Challenge.
+REST client that can GET and POST from JSONPlaceholder